julius-speech/julius/julius/Options.md

 ## Basic rules

-- When specifies conflicting options or same option twice, the last one will overrides former ones.
+- IF options are conflicting or appears several times, the last one will overrides former ones.
-- "-C jconffile" will expand the content of the jconffile at there.
+- The option "-C jconffile" will expand the content of the jconf file at the position.
-- In jconf file, relative paths in are treated as relative to the *jconf file itself*, not the current working directory.
+- In jconf file, relative path arguments are treated as relative to the *jconf file itself*, not the current working directory.

 ## Option groups

-All options are grouped into several groups:
+Options are categorized into one of the following groups:
 - APP
-- GLOBAL
 - LM
 - AM
 - SR
+- GLOBAL

-`APP` group is application-side option group just for "julius" command.
-They can be specified at the command-line application `"julius"`, but not available when you directly integrate libjulius and libsent embedded in your application.
+`APP` group is application-side option group.
+The options in the `APP` group can be specified for the command-line application `"julius"`, but not available at your application integrating libjulius and libsent.
+They can be specified at any point of the option sequence.

-`GLOBAL` group contains ASR module independent options such as audio front-end and utility back-end. such as audio input, sound detection, GMM, plugin facility.

-`LM`, `AM` and `SR` are groups for language model, acoustic model and search algorithm, respectively.
+`LM`, `AM` and `SR` are option groups for language model, acoustic model and search algorithm, respectively.

+`GLOBAL` group contains misc. options that are independent from models and algorithms.
+They contains options concerning audio front-end and utility back-end.

-If you just use Julius to perform single instance recognition, you do not need to care about the groups.
-However, when you are going to set up Julius for multi-instance decoding, please take a look at the section below carefully.
+You do not need to care about the groups when you just use Julius with single recognition instance (1 AM, 1 LM).
+If you are going to set up Julius to perform multi-instance decoding with multiple models, you should care about the groups and section declaration as described in the following section.

 ## Instance declaration for multi decoding

-Julius supports multi-model decoding with multiple LM and/or multiple AM, that runs each models simultaneously for an audio input within a single thread.
+Julius supports multi-instance decoding with multiple models.
+The multi-instance decoding runs each models simultaneously for an audio input within a single thread and output multiple results at once.

-To perform multi-model decoding, you should define several model sets and then declare several ASR modules referring to the defined model sets to be used.
+To perform multi-model decoding, you should define several model sets, and also define search instances using the options.
+To specify multiple models sets and instances, a special option `-AM`, `-LM` and `-SR` can be used to switch the mode.
 Below is an example of jconf file for multi-model decoding:

 ```
 # Example of two ASR module, each has its original AM/LM